Sitecore/Sitecore-Configuration-Roles/readme.md

 ## Comments

-    * merging of the role:define attribute is not supported - Sitecore will fail to start if the role:define attribute is defined more than once
     * role engine transforms any "some-role-1" into "some-role|some-role-1"
     * dedicated-publishing is hard-coded to transform into "publishing|dedicated-publishing"
     * some-role-1 and some-role-2 cannot be used in same solution -